The following discussion and analysis should be read in conjunction with the

 deferred the effective date of ASU 2016-13 for Smaller Reporting Companies for

-fiscal years beginning after
+fiscal years beginning after December 15, 2022, including interim periods within

 those fiscal years.
 The Company is currently evaluating the impact the adoption